guiggh/hand_pose_action/README.md

 where `Mij` is the element of the transformation matrix `M` at row `i` and column `j`.

 ### Object models
 Available objects: 'juice carton', 'milk bottle', 'salt' and 'liquid soap'.
-Check the folder `Object_models`.

 Format [.PLY](https://en.wikipedia.org/wiki/PLY_(file_format)).
 Each object comes with a texture file `texture.jpg`.
+Coordinates are in meters (in contrast to mm for hand poses).

 Juice carton and milk bottle objects also appear in this popular [6D object pose estimation dataset](http://rkouskou.gitlab.io/research/LCHF.html) and part of the recent [6D ECCV 2018 benchmark](https://arxiv.org/abs/1808.08319).
 We recaptured the object models attempting to improve the quality.
-Feel free to use the older [models](http://rkouskou.gitlab.io/research/LCHF.html).
-Object pose data is annotated for the new models.
+Feel free to use the older [models](http://rkouskou.gitlab.io/research/LCHF.html), however our object pose data is annotated for the new models.

 Comment: The milk bottle model is not exactly the same as the one used when capturing the dataset.
 The object got lost (campus cleaning services) and when we bought the milk model again the brand had (slightly) changed the bottle design.

 ### Camera parameters:
 #### Depth sensor (intrinsics)
 Image center:
-* u0= 315.944855;
+* u0 = 315.944855;
-* v0= 245.287079;
+* v0 = 245.287079;

 Focal Length:
 * fx = 475.065948;